Pierre Bruno

-Pierre Bruno ([ˈbruːno]; born 28 June 1996) is an Italian professional rugby union player who primarily plays wing for Zebre Parma of the United Rugby Championship.
+Pierre Bruno ([ˈbruːno]; born 28 June 1996) is an Italian professional rugby union player who primarily plays wing for Valorugby Emilia in the Serie A Elite.

 Professional career

 Bruno has previously played for clubs such as Mogliano and Calvisano in the past.
 For 2017–18 Pro14 season, he named as Additional Player for Zebre.

+He played with Zebre Parma from summer 2019 to 2023–24 season.